Territorial Support Group: Incidents

-In 2005 a Kurdish youth recorded an officer on his mobile phone telling him "If you say one more fucking word, I'll smash your fucking Arab face in" after he was stopped near Paddington Green police station.
+In 2005 a Kurdish youth recorded an officer on his mobile phone, telling him: "If you say one more fucking word, I'll smash your fucking Arab face in.", after he was stopped near Paddington Green police station.
 The officer was suspended but denied the charge.

 Another investigation into six other officers of the TSG by the IPCC was launched following allegations made by three men that they were racially abused during an incident during June 2007 in Paddington.
 A van of officers stopped after seeing youths mouthing obscenities towards them.
-The officers appeared in court in December 2008 and were prosecuted; two for racially abusing the men, four of misconduct in a public office and one of racially aggravated assault.
+The officers appeared in court in December 2008 and were prosecuted: two for racially abusing the men, four of misconduct in a public office and one of racially aggravated assault.
 The Guardian reported that a request may have been made to restrict reporting of the trial by the media.
 The officer who was driving the van acted as a whistleblower during the trial.
 One officer, a former Royal Marine, accused in this case was also involved in the assault of Babar Ahmed and has had 31 complaints lodged against him since 1993.
-In November 2009 he was cleared of all offences, along with the other officers, and returned to work with the TSG.
+In November 2009, he was cleared of all offences, along with the other officers, and returned to work with the TSG.

 During the 2009 G-20 London summit protests two officers of the TSG were suspended from duty following publication of videos which recorded alleged assaults on members of the public at the 2009 G-20 London summit protests and at a subsequent memorial.
 In the first case, the member of the public, Ian Tomlinson, died shortly afterwards.
 In the second case, Sgt Delroy (Tony) Smellie was seen hitting Nicola Fisher.
 Following her complaint, the Crown Prosecution Service announced in September 2009, that there was sufficient evidence to charge Sgt Smellie with assault.
 He appeared in court on 16 November 2009 and was cleared of assault charges on 31 March 2010 at City of Westminster Magistrates' Court.

 However, it was reported that he could still face misconduct proceedings over the incident.

-Video evidence shows that the officer seen hitting Ian Tomlinson had his face covered and that the officers involved in both cases were not displaying their identification numbers.
+Video evidence showed that the officer seen hitting Ian Tomlinson had his face covered, and that the officers involved in both cases were not displaying their identification numbers.
 Following the investigation into police handling of the protest, the human rights group Liberty called for further study of what it referred to as the "militaristic approach" used by the TSG.